Macy's cuts full-year forecast, sends shivers through retail

 The long spell of warm weather in September and October, which hurt sales of cold weather apparel like coats and jackets, could also affect retailers like Urban Outfitters Inc (URBN.O), while a drop in spending by tourists is likely to impact Tiffany & Co (TIF.N) and Hudson’s Bay Co (HBC.TO), which runs chains like Saks Fifth Avenue, said Oliver Chen, analyst with Cowen Equity Research.

-Analysts also expect slowing sales of accessories like handbags, shoes and cosmetics to hurt brands including Fossil Group (FOSL.O) and Michale Kors Holdings Ltd (KORS.N).
+Analysts also expect slowing sales of accessories like handbags, shoes and cosmetics to hurt brands including Fossil Group (FOSL.O) and Michael Kors Holdings Ltd (KORS.N).

 Urban Outfitters shares ended down 7.4 percent, Tiffany & Co closed 3.37 percent lower and Michael Kors and Fossil both fell over 4 percent.